Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This demonstrates that you are aware of certain priorities and eager to contribute.
 The response will give you a heads-up on expectations or current pain points that will be relevant to your role.

-## Is there a formal mission or company values?
+## Is there a Formal Mission or Company Values?

 ### Who to Ask:
 Executive / Boss’ Boss